LayoutXML/AppListManager/README.md

 </receiver>
 ```

-If your application supports Android versions 8.0 and higher (not necessarily limited to these versions), you must add this to your application, for example to onCreate method:
+If your application supports Android versions 8.0 and higher (not necessarily limited to these versions) and you want to receive application and activity lists automatically, you must add this to your application, for example to onCreate method:
 ```
 if (android.os.Build.VERSION.SDK_INT >= Build.VERSION_CODES.O)
     registerReceiver(new AppList(),AppList.intentFilter);